kuieless/AerialMetric-ECCV2026/README.md

 ## Full Evaluation Code Release

-The complete evaluation code has been organized and will be uploaded after the ECCV final decision is confirmed.
+The complete evaluation codes will be released soon.

 ## Benchmark Entry Points